 1400 out of 2791 judges are members of the Hungarian Judges Association (Magyar Bírói Egyesület (MABIE), which is member of IAJ since 1991.
 At the election of the board in 2018 Dr. Judit OLTAI was elected new President of the association.
 Dr.Sandor SZABO remained secretary general, who at this time was also member of the new composed Council, which started its work in January 2018, and became president of the Council from July 2018 onwards.
 Before 2018 there were no serious conflicts between the office and the association.
-At the time when mysteriously several members and substitute members resigned from their mandate in the Council Sandor SZABO was called by the President of the National Judicial Office (NJO) Hando Tünde twice and demanded to step down from his mandate in the Council.
-He didn't step down, and 4 month later a disciplinary procedure was initiated.
+At the time when mysteriously several members and substitute members resigned from their mandate in the Council Sandor SZABO was called by the President of the Notional Judicial Office (NJO) Hando Tünde twice and demanded to step down from his mandate in the Council otherwise a disciplinary procedure might be initiated against him.

-When after the assembly to elect new members and substitute members of the Council, which took place in October 2018 the association protested against the termination of the election process, which it considers as illegal, and published a resolution on its website, which was signed by hundreds of colleagues, within a month, the attacks against the association intensified.
+When after the assembly to elect new members and substitute members of the Council , which took place in October 2018 the association protested against the termination of the election process, which it considers as illegal, and published a resolution on its website, which was signed by hundreds of colleagues, within a month, the attacks against the association intensified.
 The President of the National Office closed the headquarter of the association, which was in a building belonging to the NJO.
 With the help of the bar association, who provided an intermediate seat it could be avoided that this loss of the headquarter caused the illegality of the association, because according to Hungarian law an association without a seat is classified as illegal.
 The possibilities to hold meetings in court buildings were reduced.
 No support was provided.
-In 2018 the association did not get any contribution out of the 5 Mio Forint, which were foreseen for associations, which work in connection with the judiciary, The application of this year was answered with the proposal to get 700000 Forint under conditions, which were not acceptable for the association, namely that the President of the Office could participate in and speak at certain meetings of the association and would be provided with certain information.
+In 2018 the association, which work in connection with the judiciary, The application of this year was answered with the proposal to get 700000 Forint under conditions, which were not acceptable for the association, namely that the President of the Office could participate in and speak at certain meetings of the association and would be provided with certain information.

 In one district the president of the second instance court, assembled all presidents of the first instance courts in his district, explained that he considers the role of a president not compatible with the membership in the Association, and invited the other presidents to consider this not only for themselves but also to speak with the members of the Association at their respective courts about the membership.
 In order to facilitate this, he distributed lists of members, which obviously were compiled from data, which were collected in the financial department of the court.
-Members previously had agreed to directly deduct the monthly membership fee from their salaries.
+Members previously had agreed to directly deduct the monthly membership fee from their salaries,